KennethScott/ChannelsDVR-Log-Monitor/README.md

 alert rules.
 If a match is found, the log records in question are collected and the user is notified via email.

-The application is containerized and expects the user to mount the following:
+The application is containerized and expects the user to mount an **appsettings.json** file for configuration.

-1. `/app/logs` should be mounted to a folder if you want access to the logs
-2. `appsettings.json` should be mounted to your own customized appsettings.json file.
+Optionally, you may also provide a mount for the logs (with appropriate write permissions) via `/app/logs`.

 Example mount command:

-`docker run -d -v /path/to/logs:/app/logs -v /path/to/appsettings.json:/app/appsettings.json channelsdvr-log-monitor:v1`
+`docker run -d -v /path/to/appsettings.json:/app/appsettings.json channelsdvr-log-monitor:latest`

-All application configuration is handled through the **/config/appsettings.json**.
+All application configuration is handled through the **appsettings.json** file.
 A default copy is available in the root of this repository.
 Copy it to your desired location, make the necessary changes, and mount it when you run the container.